 For the dissertation module, you will receive 22 hours of research methods training.
 You may also choose to take research methods as an optional module.
-You will also receive six to eight hours of dissertation workshops, plus nine additional hours of individual dissertation supervision, to complement the approximately 561-563 hours of self-study.
+You will also receive six to eight hours of dissertation workshops, and you are entitled to up to 9 hours of individual dissertation supervision, to complement the approximately 561-563 hours of self-study.

 Contact hours for optional modules taken outside of the course may vary.

 This course is assessed by a combination of essays, reports, presentations, research proposals and case studies.
 Your assessment methods will be determined by your choice of optional modules.
 The dissertation is an extended piece of writing of 16,000 words.